Senate Procedural Notes

 These procedural notes have been prepared to provide information on how the Senate conducts its business.
 They are intended to provide a clear and simple explanation of some aspects of Senate procedure.
 This, in turn, can promote a better understanding of the functioning of the Senate.
 They do not in any way replace the Rules of the Senate, Speaker’s rulings on points of order and questions of privilege raised by senators, and the decisions of the Senate itself.
 All of these must be taken into account, and works on parliamentary procedure also consulted, for detailed guidance on the issues covered here.

-- Procedural Note # 1 Opening of Parliament
+- Senate Procedural Note No. 1, Opening of Parliament

-- Procedural Note # 2 Order of Business of Sittings
+- Senate Procedural Note No. 2, Order of Business of Sittings

-- Procedural Note # 8 Committee of the Whole
+- Senate Procedural Note No. 8, Committee of the Whole

-- Procedural Note # 9 Speaker of the Senate
+- Senate Procedural Note No. 9, The Speaker of the Senate

-- Procedural Note # 11 Points of Order
+- Senate Procedural Note No. 11, Points of Order

-- Procedural Note # 14 Leave of the Senate
+- Senate Procedural Note No. 14, Leave of the Senate